Argent77/A7-add_kit_ex/a7-add_kit_ex/readme-add_kit_ex.txt

 Changelog
 ~~~~~~~~~

+v0.6.2:
+- Fixed an internal array name collision causing garbled data to be added to CLAB tables

 v0.6.1:
 - Improved normalization of CLAB tables to reduce conflicts with other mods
 - Improved multiclass kit initialization